Skip advert

 Mot testing centre sign

-The price of an MoT could soon be set to rise for the first time in 15 years as after a lengthy campaign by garages across the UK, government ministers have confirmed they are currently reviewing the cost of the annual roadworthiness test.
+The price of an MoT could soon be set to rise for the first time in 15 years as after a lengthy campaign by garages across the UK, government ministers are reportedly reviewing the cost of the annual roadworthiness test.

-Applauded by the Independent Garage Association (IGA), the government review, headed up by Minister for Local Transport, Lilliam Greenwood MP, will involve meeting with stakeholders later this year.
+According to the Independent Garage Association (IGA), the government, including Minister for Local Transport, Lillian Greenwood MP, is set to meet with vital stakeholders later this year.
 The result could be the price of an MoT rising from the current £54.85 limit, which was established in 2010.

 CEO of the IGA, Stuart James, reflected on how “The current system places unsustainable pressure on businesses that are essential to maintaining road safety across the UK.”